Vitoria-Gasteiz, Spain: What to pack, what to wear, and when to go [2023]

 January

-In January, Vitoria-Gasteiz is pretty cool and somewhat rainy.
+In January, Vitoria-Gasteiz is brisk and somewhat rainy.
 Temperatures routinely are in the high 40s F (single digits C) range.
 At night, lows are in the 30s F (single digits C).
 This is also a rainy time for Vitoria-Gasteiz, with several of the days of the month having rain.
 In January, humidity reaches as high as 70%.
 There is frost sometimes.

 What to wear/what to pack: